Jambu fruit dove: Taxonomy

+The jambu fruit dove was formerly placed in the genus Ptilinopus.
+A molecular genetic study published in 2014 found that the fruit dove genus Ptilinopus was paraphyletic.
+In a move towards creating monophyletic genera, nine species including the jambu fruit dove were moved from Ptilinopus to Ramphiculus.

 Description

 The jambu fruit dove is 23–27 cm long and weighs about 42 g.
 It is a plump small-headed bird with soft feathers and very distinctive colouring including a white eye ring, orange bill and red legs in both male and female birds.

 The adult male has a crimson face with a black chin, unmarked dark green upperparts and ivory white underparts, with a pink patch on the breast and a chocolate brown undertail.
 The female differs from the male by having a dull purple face with a dark chin.
 The underparts are dull green with a white belly and cinnamon or buff undertail.

 The immature jambu fruit dove resembles the female but has a green face.
 The young male acquires its full adult plumage in about 39 weeks from fledging.
 Immature males are similar in appearance to females.
 The call is a soft, low coo.

 Distribution and habitat

 The jambu fruit dove is found on the Malay Peninsula through Sumatra (including Riau Archipelago) and the islands of Nias, Bangka and Belitung) to Borneo and perhaps in west Java.
 It inhabits mangrove swamps and lowland rain forests up to 1500 m and is also found in secondary woodland.